 2.4.1 An unsuccessful applicant, or a PGRS recipient may seek a review of a decision relating to a PGRS.

-(i) In the case of an unsuccessful applicant requesting a review of decision not to award a PGRS, such a request must be made in writing to the Associate Dean (Graduate Studies) within 14 days of the date of the written advice that their application was unsuccessful.
+(i) In the case of an unsuccessful applicant requesting a review of decision not to award a PGRS, such a request must be made in writing to the Dean, Graduate Studies within 14 days of the date of the written advice that their application was unsuccessful.

-(ii) In the case of a PGRS recipient requesting a review of decision relating to their PGRS entitlements, such a request must be made in writing to the Associate Dean (Graduate Studies) within 14 days of the date of written advice of the decision.
+(ii) In the case of a PGRS recipient requesting a review of decision relating to their PGRS entitlements, such a request must be made in writing to the Dean, Graduate Studies within 14 days of the date of written advice of the decision.

 2.4.3 The Deputy Vice-Chancellor (Research and Innovation) will notify the applicant or candidate in writing of the outcome of the review within 7 days of the review being finalised.
 Candidates will be advised on any appeal options, as per the Student Grievance Resolution – Governing Policy.

 A Research Training Program (RTP) Scholarship is a Commonwealth Research Scholarship, in accordance with paragraph 46-20 of the Higher Education Support Act 2003.
 The following conditions are based on the Commonwealth Scholarships Guidelines (Research) 2017 and adapted to comply with USC’s Research Training Program Scholarships – Managerial Policy.

 This Schedule of Conditions applies to the following RTP Scholarships:

 2. How to Apply

 2.1 Applications for all RTP Stipend Scholarships and RTP International Fees Offset Scholarships must be lodged with the Office of Research by the advertised closing date.
 Applications may be lodged at more than one University.
 Applicants must apply separately to each prospective institution.

 2.2 Application forms for this award can be acquired from the USC website: